square/square-python-sdk/doc/api/catalog.md

 # Create Catalog Image

-Uploads an image file to be represented by a [CatalogImage](/doc/models/catalog-image.md) object linked to an existing [CatalogObject](/doc/models/catalog-object.md) instance.
-A call to this endpoint can upload an image, link an image to a catalog object, or do both.
+Uploads an image file to be represented by a [CatalogImage](/doc/models/catalog-image.md) object that can be linked to an existing
+[CatalogObject](/doc/models/catalog-object.md) instance.
+The resulting `CatalogImage` is unattached to any `CatalogObject` if the `object_id` is not specified.

 This `CreateCatalogImage` endpoint accepts HTTP multipart/form-data requests with a JSON part and an image file part in JPEG, PJPEG, PNG, or GIF format.
 The maximum file size is 15MB.